Korea Central Zoo: Attractions

-The zoo also stars a cigarette-smoking chimpanzee called Azalea, basketball-playing monkeys, doves that are part of a figure skating routine, and a dog who is trained to manipulate an abacus.
+According to a report by The Daily Telegraph, the zoo also had a parrot that can squawk "Long live the Great Leader, Comrade Kim Il Sung" in English.
+The zoo also houses a cigarette-smoking chimpanzee named Azalea, basketball-playing monkeys, doves that are part of a figure skating routine, and a dog who is trained to manipulate an abacus.